ManajMohapatra/FreeRTOSArduinoProjects/README.md

 - **xTaskCreate** creates a new task and add it to task list those are ready to run
   - xTaskCreate( Task_pointer, “task name”, stack_size, Parameters, Priority, TaskHandle)
   - **Task_pointer:** Function pointer
-  - **task name:** Just label
+  - **task name:** Just a label to identify a task in human readable name.
+The maximum size of label is defined by configMAX_TASK_NAME_LEN including NULL terminator in FreeRTOSConfig.h file
   - **stack_size:** In multitasking, each thread has its own stack.
-It defines stack size in bytes
+It defines stack size in word.
+If stack_size is 100 and word length is 32-bit wide then it will take 100*4=400bytes stack space.
+Minimum stack size possible defined in configMINIMAL_STACK_SIZE macro
-  - **Parameter:** To pass arguments as void pointer to the function.
+  - **Parameter:** To pass arguments as void pointer to the function
-  - **Priority:** It is a number with 0 means lowest priority and higher number means higher priority
+  - **Priority:** It is a number with 0 means lowest priority and higher number means higher priority.
+Maximum value of priority can be configMAX_PRIORITIES_1
   - **TaskHandle:** This argument keeps handle of function which can be used for change the priority or deletion of task
+  - **Return value** has two possible value. pdPASS means task has created successfully. pdFAIL means insufficient space

 ### Reference
 - [Serial Communication](https://www.arduino.cc/reference/en/language/functions/communication/serial/)